 Stuartholme will ensure the provision of consultation, cooperation and issue resolution in relation to work health and safety as required under the relevant provisions of the legislation.

 Stuartholme will ensure compliance when reporting notifiable incidents under the relevant provisions of the legislation

-Stuartholme’s governing body must also undertake its role and responsibilities under the Education (Accreditation of Non-State Schools) Regulation 2001 as follows:
+Stuartholme’s governing body must also undertake its role and responsibilities under the Education (Accreditation of Non-State Schools) Regulation 2017 by complying with the Work Health and Safety Act 2011.

-Ensure that staff, students and parents are made aware of the health and safety processes

-Ensure that staff are trained in implementing the processes

-Ensure that the school is implementing the processes

-Ensure that the processes are readily accessible by staff, students and parents

-Ensure that the school has a written complaints procedure to address allegations of non-compliance with the processes; the complaints procedure may form part of any other written procedure of the school for dealing with complaints.

 Officers

-In their legal role as Officers, Stuartholme’s Board Members, Principal and Leadership Team (including the Deputy Principal, Commercial Director, Dean of Boarding, Dean of Mission, Dean of Student Wellbeing) must undertake their role and responsibilities under the Work Health and Safety Act and the Regulation as follows:
+In their legal role as Officers, Stuartholme’s Board Members, Principal and Leadership Team (including the Deputy Principal, Commercial Director, Dean of Boarding, Dean of Mission, Dean of Student Wellbeing) must undertake their role and responsibilities under the Work Health and Safety Act 2011 and the Work Health and Safety Regulation 2011 as follows:

 If Stuartholme has a duty or obligation under the legislation, an Officer will exercise due diligence to ensure that the school complies with that duty or obligation.